theo-retical/how-to-code-simple-data/README.md

 # how-to-code-simple-data
 How to Code Simple Data, course on edX

-Course Audited between 30 APR 2024 and 06 JUN 2024
+Course Audited between 06 JUN 2024 and 05 JUL 2024

 ## Module List